wilhelm-lab/oktoberfest/docs/installation.rst

    conda activate oktoberfest
    pip install oktoberfest jupyterlab

-For local prediction & refinement learning, instead install with the `[dlomix]` extra:
+For local prediction & refinement learning, you have to install Oktoberfest with the `dlomix` extra:

 .. code-block:: bash